Mengzhen-Zhang/Symplectic.jl/Readme.md

 ### Two-mode squeezing

-The symplectic matrix representation of a two-mode squeezing operation can be created by the function `amplifier` with its argument specifing the gain coefficient.
+The symplectic matrix representation of a two-mode squeezing operation can be created by the function `amplifier` with its argument specifying the gain coefficient.

 When called with `amplifier(G, m1, m2, n)`, it yields the two-mode squeezing operation between the mode m1 and the mode m2 in a n-mode system.
 When `n` is omitted, `max(m1, m2)` will be used as the number of modes of the whole system.